jpcsp/jpcsp/trunk/src/jpcsp/languages/README.txt

 * if a language has no regional specifics relevant for JPCSP then the country code shall be omitted (e.g. for Germany/Austria use 'de' only instead of 'de_DE' and 'de_AT')

 This ensures that the proper locale will be loaded if the system locale is specified.
-The user defineable settings from the menu should be adjusted to fit the available languages.
+The user definable settings from the menu should be adjusted to fit the available languages.

 Locale codes shall be valid with regards to java.util.Locale.